 Cauliflower is a favorite of mine.
 Most often I do a quick sauté to brown planks of cauliflower, then lightly dust with parmesan cheese.
 There are only 4 ingredients: cauliflower, butter, kosher salt and a small amount of grated cheese.
-Here I have used orange cauliflower and added yellow tomatoes.
+Here I have used orange cauliflower and golden cherry tomatoes.
+Shown below is not really a recipe, but more of a process.

 Working with a head of cauliflower, remove the green leaves, stems and core.
 Slice the head in half.
 Then slice into planks, providing a flat surface area so that the cauliflower will have good contact with the pan.

-Add the tomatoes, if using, and continue browning.
+Add the tomatoes and continue browning.
 As the second side browns, sprinkle with kosher salt, black pepper if desired.
 Grate the parmesan cheese over the top and serve.

 No comments: